How to cure your Over-Entitlement Disease?

 An attractive man shoulders responsibility for his life, he is also entitled yet he makes sure he is creating value for other people.

 This is the remedy for those people for who suddenly realize they whine way more than take action.

 The remedy for over-entitlement is going out there and put out ridiculous amounts of value.
 Shifting from entitlement to value creation.
 Value creation is the ‘nothing is given to me’ mentality.
 I need to go out there and produce 10x more value than someone in my position and then coupled with a healthy dose of entitlement, the results will unfold as bi-product.

 With this new mindset in hand.
 Let’s go back to our example in dating.
 If he internalizes the value creation ideology suddenly;

 He would be approaching 10x more women, going to 10x more dating events and social events and being 10x more persistent.
-He would look for his own blindspots and weaknesses and lose his ego about always needing to be approached by women.
+He would look for his own blind spots and weaknesses and lose his ego about always needing to be approached by women.
 He would know that ‘nothing is a given’ and occasionally a woman might approach him, but if he wants something to happen.
-The responsibility with him.
+The responsibility for him.